tomasferrarisenda/automate-all-the-things-transcendence/README.md

 Initially, the Certificate for Istio Gateway will be created using the Let's Encrypt Staging Issuer.
 To switch to the Production Issuer, you'll need to modify the "issuer" value in [Istio Gateway's values](/helm/infra/service-mesh/istio-gateway/values-custom.yaml).
 We'll only use Cert-Manager to secure Istio Gateway.
 Infra tools frontends will be secured using a different method.
 More info on [cert-manager-notes.md](docs/cert-manager-notes.md).

-These are all the URLs:
+These are the URLs for your app:
 - http://dev.<your-domain\>/
 - http://stage.<your-domain\>/
 - https://<your-domain\>/
+These are the URLs for the infra tools:
 - https://argocd.<your-domain\>/
 - https://grafana.<your-domain\>/
 - https://harbor.<your-domain\>/